RP6502-OS

 Introduction

-The OS loosely follows POSIX with an Application Binary Interface (ABI) similar to cc65’s fastcall.
-It provides stdio.h and unistd.h services to both cc65 and llvm-mos compilers.
-There are also calls to access RP6502 features and manage FAT32 filesystems.
+The OS is POSIX-like, with an Application Binary Interface (ABI) modeled on cc65’s fastcall.
+It offers stdio.h and unistd.h services to both the cc65 and llvm-mos compilers, plus calls to reach RP6502 features and manage FAT filesystems.

 Note